Backup and restore IIS configuration with appcmd

 Windows Server 2016 was finally released last week, meaning we can finally lift the idiotic 260 characters limitation for NTFS paths.
 In this post I’ll show you how to configure the Enable Win32 long paths setting for the NTFS file system, through Group Policy (a GPO).Continue reading

 Who said WordPress is slow on Windows Server IIS?
 Gzip compress and serve WP-Super-Cache or Cache Enabler static HTML files, to supercharge your WordPress blog.
 Here is how to serve gzip compressed HTML files through Windows Server IIS: create smaller, compressed, static HTML files, that are downloaded faster.
 This works with WP-Super-Cache and Cache Enabler on IIS!Continue reading

-Disk cleanup in Windows Server 2012 (R2) using DISM is one of the most popular posts here on Saotn.org.
-So apparently, disk space usage is an issue on Windows Server.
-And that made me wonder: what more ways to clean up disk space in Windows Server are there?Continue reading
+Disk cleanup in Windows Server using DISM is one of the most popular posts here on Saotn.org.
+It is still valid for Windows Server 2016 and up.
+So apparently, disk space usage is an issue in Windows Server.
+Which made me wonder: what more ways to clean up disk space in Windows Server are there?Continue reading

 When you start to play with Windows Server 2016 and IIS 10, you’ll receive an error when you try to install the IIS URL Rewrite Module in IIS.
 The error occurs because the URL Rewrite Module installer contains an invalid version check for the IIS being used.
 Here is how to install IIS URL Rewrite Module in IIS 10…Continue reading

-AppCmd, in combination with WinRM, is the Windows Server IIS systems administrator’s swiss-army knife for his daily routine.
-This post introduces AppCmd and provides a lot of AppCmd examples.
+AppCmd command is your one-stop-shop for administering Windows Server IIS web servers.
+In combination with WinRM it’s your Swiss Army knife for your daily routine.
+This post introduces appcmd and provides you with a lot of helpful appcmd examples.

 Windows PowerShell (“PS” for short) is an important tool in Windows Server for administrators.
 You can use PowerShell for Windows Server administration, software installation, automation, and shell/command-line scripting.
 Here is a small and simple introduction to Windows PowerShell.Continue reading

-In my case scenario, I had to proxy requests on IIS, because a website was moved from web server A to B, and the DNS wasn’t updated yet.
+In my case scenario, I had to proxy requests in IIS, because a website was moved from web server A to B, and the DNS wasn’t updated yet.
 All HTTP requests for the moved website are handled in IIS’ Default Web Site; that’s the wildcard host, and the original host no longer existed there.
 We needed to match our website and proxy those requests to the new IIS web server.
 This can either be done using a proxy with URL Rewrite, IIS Application Request Routing (ARR), or a

 .htaccess file handled by Helicon Ape.